 Merion's Spanish Festival provides an opportunity for students to not only celebrate Spanish culture, but also to put conversational skills learned in the classroom to the test in a fun-filled and educational setting.

 Kindergartners recently traveled to Riverbend Environmental Education in Gladwyne to participate in Project CHANGE (Children Helping and Nurturing Growth in the Environment).

 The NAMM Foundation has recognized LMSD for its outstanding commitment to music education with a Best Communities for Music Education (BCME) designation for the fifth consecutive year.

 Merion has been recognized by the US Department of Education as a 2014 National Blue Ribbon School - one of only three in PA to be named "Exemplary High Performing."

-November 20-23 at Harriton High School
+Sunday, June 7th at 9:00 AM at Harriton High School

 Established as one of Pennsylvania's first public school districts in 1834, LMSD, located in Philadelphia's historic Main Line suburbs, enjoys a rich tradition of achievement, innovation and community partnership and a longstanding reputation as one of the finest school systems in the United States.